Optimal error estimates of the penalty finite element method for the unsteady Navier-Stokes equations with nonsmooth initial data: Numerical Experiments

 \end{example}

-In Table \ref{p2p1} and \ref{p3p2}, we present the numerical errors and convergence rates obtained on successive meshes for the backward Euler scheme, applied to the system (\ref{pom}) using $P_m-P_{m-1}$ elements for $m=2,3$, respectively.
+In Tables \ref{p2p1} and \ref{p3p2}, we present the numerical errors and convergence rates obtained on successive meshes for the penalty finite element method with the backward Euler scheme, applied to the system \eqref{om04}-\eqref{ibc04} using $P_m-P_{m-1}$ elements for $m=2,3$, respectively.
 The numerical analysis shows that the rate of convergence are $\mathcal{O}(h^{m+1})$ in $\bL^2$-norm and $\mathcal{O}(h^m)$ in $\bH^1$-norm for the velocity and $\mathcal{O}(h^m)$ in $\bL^2$-norm for the pressure with the choice of $k=\ve=\mathcal{O}(h^{m+1})$ at the final time level, that is, when $t=1$ and take $\nu=1$.
 These results support the optimal convergence rates obtained in Theorem \ref{final}.
-The error graphs are presented below in Fig \ref{figp2p1}-\ref{figp3p2}.
 In Table \ref{p1ncp0}, we present the numerical results for $P_1^{NC}-P_0$ element.
-It is observed in Table \ref{p1ncp0} as well as Fig \ref{figp1ncp0} that the rate of convergence in $\bL^2$-norm and $\bH^1$-norm of the velocity is 2 and 1, respectively.
+It is observed in Table \ref{p1ncp0} that the rate of convergence in $\bL^2$-norm and $\bH^1$-norm of the velocity is 2 and 1, respectively.
 Moreover it is linear in pressure in $L^2$-norm.